MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 Global administrators for an Office 365 tenant or Azure AD tenant can obviously run all administrative tasks for Azure Information Protection.
 However, if you want to assign administrative permissions to other users, you have the following options:

-- **Information Protection administrator**: This Azure Active Directory administrator role lets an administrator configure Azure Information Protection but not other services.
+- **Azure Information Protection administrator**: This Azure Active Directory administrator role lets an administrator configure Azure Information Protection but not other services.
 An administrator with this role can activate and deactivate the Azure Rights Management protection service, configure protection settings and labels, and configure the Azure Information Protection policy.
 In addition, an administrator with this role can run all the PowerShell cmdlets for the [Azure Information Protection client](./rms-client/client-admin-guide-powershell.md) and from the [AADRM module](administer-powershell.md).
 However, this role doesn't support tracking and revoking documents for users.

     > [!NOTE]
     > After you [migrate your tenant to the unified labeling store](configure-policy-migrate-labels.md), this role is no longer supported for the Azure portal.